adnanalhassan/Data-Share-Administrator/README.md

 # Data Share Administrator

 This project simulates a data preparation pipeline for AI-based assessment systems.
-It demonstrates key data management tasks such as retrieval, merging, cleaning, and anonymization — based on the responsibilities of the AQA Data Share Administrator – AI Programme role.
+It demonstrates key data management tasks such as retrieval, merging, cleaning, and anonymisation — based on the responsibilities of the AQA Data Share Administrator role.

 ## Features

 - Merges student metadata with exam scores
 - Cleans missing or invalid data
-- Anonymizes personally identifiable information
+- Anonymises personally identifiable information
 - Exports a clean, ready-for-AI dataset

 ## Tech Stack